era-towers/static-content/files/modules-1.0.0/readme.txt

 ERA: Electronic Roleplaying Assistant
-Copyright © 2005-2024 Maximiliano Tabacman.
+Copyright © 2005-2025 Maximiliano Tabacman.
 All rights reserved.

-Iron Crown Enterprises, I.C.E., ICE, Rolemaster, High Adventure Role Playing, HARP, Spacemaster, Cyberspace, and Bladelands - and all products related thereto - are all trademark and copyright 2002-2024 © properties of Iron Crown Enterprises Ltd, 37 Fulbourn Road, Cambridge, United Kingdom.
+Iron Crown Enterprises, I.C.E., ICE, Rolemaster, High Adventure Role Playing, HARP, Spacemaster, Cyberspace, and Bladelands - and all products related thereto - are all trademark and copyright 2002-2025 © properties of Iron Crown Enterprises Ltd, 37 Fulbourn Road, Cambridge, United Kingdom.
 All rights reserved.

-Navigator RPG, Nav RPG, and Open Ended Role-Playing is copyright 2019-2024 Parts Per Million Limited.
+Navigator RPG, Nav RPG, and Open Ended Role-Playing is copyright 2019-2025 Parts Per Million Limited.

-Against the Darkmaster - The Classic Game of Fantasy Adventure is a trademark of Open Ended Games, Inc. Copyright © 2016–2024, Open Ended Games, Inc and their respective authors.
+Against the Darkmaster - The Classic Game of Fantasy Adventure is a trademark of Open Ended Games, Inc. Copyright © 2016–2025, Open Ended Games, Inc and their respective authors.

 ====== Version History =====

->> 2024-12-22
+>> 2025-01-17

+- Added option to filter only table name (usually its category) of skills, or spell lists of spells, using the at sign @.

+- Results in the top search bar of the Gaming Table module are now group by category for skills, and by spell list for spells.
+Clicking on the group will use it for a new search.

+- Skill and spell tables in the Gaming Table module are now grouped by category for skills, and by spell list for spells.

+- The culture step in the Character Creation module will now group skills with specializations, and compact them by default

+- Added suggested description for newly created characters.

+- Added generative description of adventure combatants.

+- Added interpreted verbal command for gaming table actions.

-- Added option to roll for initative and combat skills in the Gaming Table module.
+- Added option to roll for initiative and combat skills in the Gaming Table module.
 These options have also been added to the filter on the top search bar.

 - The new Summon button on the Adventuring module allows importing characters from another adventure into the current one, along with their status.

 - New character profiles added to an adventure can indicate the group size, to add several identical profiles at once.

 - RMU: Initiative can now be rolled at once for all combatants.

+- Fixed: critical severities below maximum will now suggest the minimum severity instead of the maximum.

 - Fixed: Map distance calculation in the Travel module is now working again in Chromium/Opera.